 8. The Stanley Hotel, Colorado

-We, of course, can’t overlook The Stanley Hotel, the Colorado mountain town standby which gained fame as the inspiration for the Overlook Hotel in Stanley Kubrick’s >em>The Shining, based on the Stephen King book of the same name.
+We, of course, can’t overlook The Stanley Hotel, the Estes Park, Colorado standby which gained fame as the inspiration for the Overlook Hotel in Stanley Kubrick’s The Shining, based on the Stephen King book of the same name.
 The Stanley family, who established the remote hotel to experience the healing winter air of the high Rockies, apparently never actually checked out of the place.
 It’s reported that they haunt the corridors, which provided ample inspiration for the creepy book and movie, as well as the nightly tours that draw ghost fanatics from around the globe.
 The Stanley Hotel hosts an annual Shining Ball, sure to provide lots of freaky festive fun and the perfect opportunity to incorporate that hatchet into your Halloween costume.

 9. Tulloch Castle, Scotland